Dunmore High School: Athletics

 The varsity football program was coached by Jack Henzes until he officially resigned in the spring of 2019.
-The Dunmore bucks are now lead by Kevin McHale.
+The Dunmore Bucks are now led by Kevin McHale.
 In 2007, the Dunmore Bucks traveled to Hersheypark Stadium in Hershey, Pennsylvania to play against Terrelle Pryor and the Jeanette Jayhawks for the PIAA Class AA State Title.
-However, they lost the game with a score of 49-21.
+However, they lost the game with a score of 49–21.
 Furthermore, the Dunmore Bucks returned to Hersheypark Stadium in Hershey, Pennsylvania, on December 14, 2012, to play for the PIAA State Title; however, this time the Bucks took on the Clariton Bears.
-Unfortunately, the Bucks lost with a final score of 20-0.
+Unfortunately, the Bucks lost with a final score of 20–0.
 In addition to its football program, Dunmore is also home to a girls basketball program, coached by Ben O'Brien.
 In 2011, the Lady Bucks traveled to the Bryce Jordan Center in University Park, Pennsylvania to play for the PIAA Class AA Girls Basketball Championship.
-The girls battled against Villa Maria Academy, but they were unsuccessful, losing the game with a score of 62-39.
+The girls battled against Villa Maria Academy, but they were unsuccessful, losing the game with a score of 62–39.

 Student-athletes from Dunmore High School have accepted scholarships to many nationally ranked colleges and universities, including Bucknell University, Bryant University, University of Hartford, University of Delaware, University of Connecticut and Temple University.

 Overall, Dunmore High School offers numerous varsity sports including: